sisl/astra-rl/docs/tutorials/customizing_training/trainers.md

 # Trainers

-**Trainers** run the optimization loop that updates your auditor.
+**Trainers** run the optimization loop that updates your tester.
 They wire together the **sampler** (rollout collection), the **algorithm/solver** (computes a loss from rollouts), and the **optimizer** (updates model weights).
 In ASTRA-RL you can use a minimal, no-frills base trainer or a preconfigured, Hugging Face–friendly trainer that handles evaluation and checkpointing.

 This guide explains what a trainer does, what ASTRA-RL ships with, and how to implement or customize your own trainer and training configuration.